Emptiness as a Negation Phenomenon

 • What is the basis for that negation?
 It’s the person or the self that’s imputedly existent.

 • What’s the location of that self?
 The location of the basis of negation is the five aggregates.
-The whole unit of the "true existence of the person imputed on the aggregates" – that’s what’s being negated.
+The whole unit of the “true existence of the person imputed on the aggregates,” that’s what’s being negated.

 • Once we have negated that whole unit, what are we left with?
 Nothing; no such thing.
-But we understand that nothing to be the absence of this whole thing – the true existence of a self imputed on the aggregates.
+However, we understand that nothing to be the absence of this whole thing – the true existence of a self imputed on the aggregates.

 Our subsequent realization after that negation is that the self only appears to exist either as identical with or totally separate from the aggregates, but that is like an illusion.
-That doesn't correspond to how the self actually exists.
-The relation of a self and the aggregates is not one of an inhabitant sitting trapped inside the mind and pressing the buttons and which can go off by itself when liberated.
+That doesn’t correspond to how the self actually exists.
+The relation of a self and the aggregates is not one of an inhabitant sitting trapped inside the mind and pressing the buttons, which can go off by itself when liberated.
 We come to realize that the self is an imputation on the aggregates.

 Then, we have the subsequent realization, the subsequent attainment – literally, the subsequently attained realization – that can only come after this total absorption on “no such thing.”
-So now we’re explicitly focusing on the person in relation to the aggregates.
-It appears to exist in impossible ways, but we realize that it's like an illusion.
-That's because although it appears to exist that way, that doesn't correspond to how it actually exists.
+Now, we’re explicitly focusing on the person in relation to the aggregates.
+It appears to exist in impossible ways, but we realize that it’s like an illusion.
+That’s because although it appears to exist that way, that doesn’t correspond to how it actually exists.
 Implicitly, we realize that there is no such thing as those impossible ways of existing.
-So instead of explicitly focusing on "no such thing," in which "no such thing" is what appears, as we do during total absorption, during subsequent realization, we explicitly focus on the self that appears to exist in impossible ways and we only implicitly focus on "no such thing," in which "no such thing" does not appear.
+Instead of explicitly focusing on “no such thing,” in which “no such thing” is what appears, as we do during total absorption, during subsequent realization, we explicitly focus on the self that appears to exist in impossible ways and we only implicitly focus on “no such thing,” in which “no such thing” does not appear.

-So there are the two steps in the meditation:
+There are two steps in the meditation:

-• The total absorption on space-like voidness
+• The total absorption on space-like voidness.

 • The subsequent attainment or realization of illusion-like voidness.

-Tomorrow we will try a little bit some of the steps of this meditation to get a little bit of an appreciation of what is involved.
-The significance here of differentiating implicative and non-implicative negations is to avoid meditating like this: 'Well yes, there is a "me" but it doesn’t exist in some strange ways.'
-So that could lead to an implicative negation; it's very tempting to meditate like that.
+Tomorrow, we will try a little bit of some of the steps of this meditation to get some appreciation of what is involved.
+The significance here of differentiating implicative and non-implicative negations is to avoid meditating like this: “Well yes, there is a ‘me,’ but it doesn’t exist in some strange ways.”
+That could lead to an implicative negation; it's very tempting to meditate like that.
 It’s more secure.
-You know, 'I’m existent, I really do exist, but I have some strange ideas of how I exist.
-So I just have to clear those out and I’m left with the “me” that’s existent, that was existing there all along.'
-Instead what we’re doing is “there’s no such thing” as an impossible “me,” and we understand the mechanism of how the “me” is an imputation on the aggregates – this whole scheme that we had; and when we understand that there’s no such thing as the impossible “me,” then we understand imputation and mental labeling.
+You know, “I’m existent, I really do exist, but I have some strange ideas of how I exist.
+So, I just have to clear those out and I’m left with the ‘me’ that’s existent, that was existing there all along.”
+Instead, what we’re doing is “there’s no such thing” as an impossible “me;” we understand the mechanism of how the “me” is an imputation on the aggregates – this whole scheme that we had.
+When we understand that there’s no such thing as the impossible “me,” then we understand imputation and mental labeling.

 Questions